Member ID: 101215

 Joined: 2015-01-30 02:17:36 UTC

 We are never victims of circumstance.
-There are only our thoughts and how we choose to respond to them.
+There is only our thoughts and how we choose to respond to them.

 All machines, in fact, must eventually break down, and scientists have